This post may contain affiliate links. Full disclosures here.

 As with any DIY newborn photo pose, please be careful of your baby’s fragile frame when placing them into more “complicated” poses such as this.

-Do you want to check out some more DIY baby photography ideas?
+Do you want to check out some more DIY baby photoshoot ideas?

 I have you covered, see these next!